himanshubanerji/TeamStream/twoWayComm/README.md

-# Broadcast yourself using sockets :)
+# Talk with your friends using sockets !!!

 ## Purpose of this project